xinlei55555/xinlei55555.github.io/index.markdown

 This summer, I will be joining **Amazon** as a Software Developer Intern for AWS in Vancouver.

-In the Fall, I will be taking a semester off to pursue research at the **Vector Institute**, working with Professor [Michael Brudno](https://vectorinstitute.ai/team/michael-brudno) on more machine learning for healthcare!
+In the fall, I will be taking a semester off to pursue research at the **Vector Institute**, working with Professor [Michael Brudno](https://vectorinstitute.ai/team/michael-brudno) on more machine learning for healthcare!

 ### Affiliations
 - **KITE (University Health Network)** and **Vector Institute**: